Blankscreen-exe/Ticket-Booking-System-Decentralized-App/ticketing_system/README.md

 - **Site Owner/Middle Man**: The one who owns the site and provides a gateway for Organizers and participants to connect.
 - **Participants**: The one who pays for the event ticket in order to attend it.

-> By default the Middle Man is set to have 20% share rom every ticket sold but that setting can be changed from within the smart contract named as `EventManagement.sol`.
+> By default the Middle Man is set to have 20% share from every ticket sold but that setting can be changed from within the smart contract named as `EventManagement.sol`.
+Smart contract is itself explained in detail in the [contracts/EventManagement.md](/contracts/EventManagement.md)

 ## Technologies